 How can an ARP cache help me?

-Every IP device will have an ARP cache.
-The ARP cache can be used in your troubleshooting of network connectivity.
-If everything is working fine with ARP, you will have a dynamic ARP entry that is complete, where both MAC and IP values are there.
-If you do not have a complete entry, you can clear your ARP cache and attempt communication again.
+No matter what IP device you are using, it will have an ARP cache.
+This ARP cache can be used in your troubleshooting of network connectivity.
+If everything is working fine with ARP, you will have a dynamic ARP entry that is complete (both MAC and IP values are there).
+If you do not have a complete entry, you can clear your ARP cache and attempt communication again (ping the device you are trying to communicate with).

 If the communications you are attempting is coming from a Cisco router or switch, you can perform a show arp, then clear arp, like this: